Pavis: Threshold to Danger: Reception

 In the September 1983 edition of White Dwarf (Issue #45), Oliver Dickinson found the materials in the boxed set to be "presented clearly and well," although he noted a few discrepancies.
 He also pointed out that "The scenario booklet may come as a disappointment to some," since two of the scenarios advertised on the outside of the box were actually held back and published in another supplement, Big Rubble: The Deadly City.
 However, Dickinson did call the scenarios that were included in this supplement "an excellent introduction to Pavis."
 In particular, he was impressed by "The Cradle", saying, "It makes a great and touching tale, full of imaginative description, for which Greg Stafford and all his helpers deserve thorough congratulation.
 I can see no obscurities or problems in it, but a word to the wise GM: keep this for the culmination of your Pavis campaign, for nothing will be the same after it."
 Dickinson concluded by giving this supplement an excellent rating of 9 out of 10.

 In the February 1984 edition of Dragon (Issue #82), Steve List admired the components, saying, "The physical quality of the package is of the high level typical of Chaosium, as is the design."
 Although there were many writers involved, List though the effort was "well coordinated and integrated."
 He concluded that this supplement was "a major contribution to the growing body of literature [about Glorantha].
 It is well worth obtaining for any lovers of RuneQuest or for Gloranthan scholars."

+Erik Gunderson reviewed Pavis for Different Worlds magazine and stated that "In review, Pavis is an excellent value.
+It is of high physical quality, the writing is excellent, and it is full of information for either an episodic or continuous campaign.
+Chaosium is once again setting the standards for the industry."

+Robert E. James reviewed Pavis: Threshold to Danger for Fantasy Gamer magazine and stated that "Overall, Pavis is worth buying only if you get Big Rubble too, while Big Rubble is incomplete without Pavis.
+A disappointment, especially when you consider Chaosium's past offerings for RuneQuest — Borderlands, for example."

 In the 2014 book Designers & Dragons: The '70s, Shannon Appelcline commented that the RuneQuest world "would remain one of the best-detailed RPG lands for many years.
 Pavis (1983) and Big Rubble (1983) provided even more detail on a single city and the ruins it was built upon."